renzol2/brain/docs/digital-audio.md

   - [File Formats](#file-formats)
   - [Sources](#sources)

 **Digital audio** is the representation of [[sound-waves|sound]] in a digital realm.
-Digital audio represents sound as a sequence of discrete values, each value representing a measurement of air pressure at a given point in time.
+Digital audio represents sound as a finite sequence of discrete values within an [[audio-signal|audio signal]], with each value representing a measurement of air pressure at a given point in time.

 ## Key Terms